ilhan007/ui5con-web-component/docs/1_Project_Setup.md

 ### **`src/Token.ts`**

-Here we define our component - its behavior, its tag name, the properties, the styles it uses, the template, etc.
+Here we define our component (tag, properties, styles, template) via the usage of TypeScript decorators!

 ```js
 @customElement({